Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 4 - BMI Calculator

 A Body Mass Index (BMI) Calculator that takes weight and height as input and determines the user's BMI category.

+### Day 5 - Tip Calculator

+A Tip Calculator that helps users calculate the tip amount and total bill amount based on a selected tip percentage.